-For questions, please visit the School of Health Sciences Student Services Center at ssc.wcu.edu or visit the Recreational Therapy Program website at rt.wcu.edu.
+For questions, please call the Recreational Therapy Program at 828-227-2715 or visit rt.wcu.edu.

 To schedule an appointment with a career counselor, contact the Center for Career and Professional Development, 828-227-7133 or careerservices@wcu.edu.